mikafabricius/lumped_mass_spring_cable_model/README.md

 # MATLAB file umbilical_model.m contains

 - Detailed comments for explanation
-- Detailed explanation of the equation of motion for each node
+- Detailed explanation of the equation of motion
 - Use and navigation of 3 dimensional matrices in MATLAB
-- Secant method for prediction step
+- Forward Euler method for for prediction step
-- Fourth-order Runge-Kutta method
+- Fourth-order implicit Runge-Kutta method
 - Plots for visualization of umbilical dynamics